35 Valentine's Day gifts we love from Nordstrom

 Tom Ford Eye Color Quad ($88; nordstrom.com)

-For the beauty lover in your life, this Tom Ford Eye Color Quad mixes sparkly and matte eyeshadow shades in every flattering colorway imaginable.
+For the beauty lover in your life, this Tom Ford Eye Color Quad mixes sparkly and matte eyeshadow shades in a variety of palettes with every flattering colorway imaginable.

 _______________________________________________________________________________